videv93/fyp-fr/research_paper_chapters.md

 ### 3.5.6 Generator Agent

-The Generator Agent transforms the exploit plan into executable Foundry test code:
+The Generator Agent transforms the exploit plan into executable Foundry test code.
+Below is the actual generated test contract for the reentrancy vulnerability, which implements the plan from the Exploiter Agent:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED